rng-guy/NFSMWBartender/README.md

 * Vehicles in "Roadblocks" spawn tables are not equally likely to spawn in every vehicle position of a given roadblock formation.
 This is because the game processes roadblock vehicles in a fixed, formation-dependent order, making it (e.g.) more likely for vehicles with low `count` and high `chance` values to spawn in any position that happens to be processed first.
 This does not apply to vehicles with `count` values of at least 5, as no roadblock contains more than 5 cars.

 * Rarely, cops that are not in "Roadblocks" spawn tables might still show up in roadblocks.
 This is a vanilla bug; it usually happens when the game attempts to spawn a "Chaser" while it is processing a roadblock request, causing it to place the wrong car in the requested roadblock.
-This bug is not restricted to cop spawns: if the stars align, it can also happen with traffic.
+This bug is not restricted to cop spawns: if the stars align, it can even happen with traffic.

 * The "Events" spawn tables do *not* apply to the scripted patrols that spawn in any of the prologue D-Day events; those spawns are special and a real hassle to deal with, even among event spawns.

-* The "Events" spawn tables do *not* apply to the very first scripted, pre-generated cop that spawns in a given event; instead, this first cop is always of the type specified in the event's `CopSpawnType` VltEd parameter.
+* The "Events" spawn tables do *not* apply to the very first scripted, pre-generated cop that spawns in a given event; instead, this first cop is always of the type listed in the event's `CopSpawnType` VltEd parameter.
 This is because the game requests this vehicle before it has loaded any pursuit or Heat level information, making it impossible for the mod to know which spawn table to use to replace it.
 This vehicle, however, is still properly accounted for in `count` calculations for any following vehicle spawns.

 * `count` values in "Roadblocks" and "Events" spawn tables are ignored whenever the game requests more vehicles in total than these values would allow: When all their `count` values have been exhausted for a given roadblock / event, every vehicle in the relevant table may spawn without restriction until the next roadblock / event begins.